tf-sharron/FlightBooker/README.md

-Flight Booker- Small coding task
+✈️Flight Booker- Small coding task

 A ruby on rails project where users can search for flights, sect one, enter passenger details, and confirm a booking.